framps/raspiBackupDoc/en/src/restore-intro.md

-The device to which the backup is to be restored is connected to the Linux system, the backup partition is mounted and a partition is provided for any external root file system.
+The device to which the backup is to be restored is connected to the Linux system, the backup partition is mounted and a partition is provided for any external root file system in hybrid boot mode.

 Then start *raspiBackup* to restore to a [device](#devicenames).